 Combi boilers take water directly from the mains, so if you need to switch your water off, this will affect your appliance.
 You can continue to use your heating while the water is switched off, but you must not use your hot taps at all.
 If you turn your hot taps on, you risk damaging your boiler.

-Regardless of the type of combi boiler you have, whether it’s a Vitodens 111-W or any other model, make sure you consult your manual before repressurising it or attempting any other fixes.
+Regardless of the type of combi boiler you have, make sure you consult your manual before repressurising it or attempting any other fixes.
 For anything other than simple tasks, we recommend getting a Gas Safe registered engineer to do the work.

 With compact dimensions, low weight and quiet operation, the attractively priced Vitodens 050-W gas condensing boiler will integrate effortlessly into any living space.
 Which?
 Best Buy, Vitodens 050-W 29 kW Combi.